 Consciousness probably contributes very little to brain dynamics, compared to the contribution of the brain itself.
 To minimize the input of consciousness, and in order to achieve testability, we propose to allow mental effort to do nothing but increase the "density of attention", which is a measure of the rapidity of the sequence of Process 1 events.
-This allows mental effort to have some influence on brain activities that are largely controlled by the brain itself.
+This allows mental effort to have only a very limited kind of influence on brain activities that are largely controlled by the brain itself.